Antique George III Sterling Silver Fish Slice Server – London 1811, William & Samuel Knight

 Year: 1811

-Please examine the photos carefully as they form part of the description.
-Feel free to ask any questions before purchasing.
+All items are vintage or antique and may show light signs of age.
+Please review all photos carefully as they form part of the description.
+Feel free to message with any questions prior to purchase.

 Provenance & Details